Danishh07/food-delivery-app/README_DEPLOYMENT.md

 The easiest way to deploy is using the Render Blueprint defined in `render.yaml`:

 1. Push your code to GitHub (if you haven't already)
-2. Replace `https://github.com/yourusername/food-delivery-app` in `render.yaml` with your actual repository URL
+2. The `render.yaml` file is already configured with repository URL: `https://github.com/Danishh07/food-delivery-app`
 3. Log in to your Render account
 4. Go to the Dashboard and click "New" > "Blueprint"
 5. Connect your GitHub repository